Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Dynamical Regimes

 \section{Dynamical Regimes}

-The dynamical regimes of a finite TL are determined by the hierarchy among the qubit transition frequency $\omega_q$, the characteristic frequency $\omega_g$, and the TL characteristic frequency $\omega_{\mathrm{TL}}$.
-Physically, $\omega_{\mathrm{TL}}$ sets the spacing between adjacent line modes, $\omega_q$ selects the spectral region probed by the qubits, and $\omega_g$ determines the frequency window over which the qubit--line coupling is appreciable.
+The dynamical regimes of a finite-length TL are determined by the hierarchy among the qubit transition frequency $\omega_q$, the characteristic frequency $\omega_g$, and the TL characteristic frequency $\omega_{\mathrm{TL}}$.
 Depending on the relative magnitude of these three scales, the TL is perceived either as an effectively continuous environment or as a discrete system.

-This interplay is illustrated in Fig.~\ref{fig:Discrete2Continuum}, where we plot the normalized coupling weights $g_n^2/G^2$ for the even and odd sectors as a function of the normalized mode frequency $\omega_n/\omega_g$ for three representative values of the line mode spacing: (a) $\omega_{\mathrm{TL}} = 10\,\omega_g$, (b) $\omega_{\mathrm{TL}} = \omega_g$, and (c) $\omega_{\mathrm{TL}} = 0.1\,\omega_g$.
-The insets show the low frequency interval $\omega_n/\omega_g \in [0,3]$, where the spectral structure is most clearly resolved.
+This interplay is illustrated in Fig.~\ref{fig:finiteTLoverview} (c), where we plot the normalized coupling weights $g_n^2/G^2$ for the even and odd sectors as a function of the normalized mode frequency $\omega_n/\omega_g$ for three representative values of the line mode spacing: (top) $\omega_{\mathrm{TL}} = 10\,\omega_g$, (center) $\omega_{\mathrm{TL}} = \omega_g$, and (bottom) $\omega_{\mathrm{TL}} = 0.1\,\omega_g$.
 As $\omega_{\mathrm{TL}}$ decreases relative to $\omega_g$, the modal comb becomes progressively denser.
 However, a large density of modes alone is not sufficient to justify a continuum description: what also matters is whether the qubit frequency $\omega_q$ probes a region containing many modes on the scale relevant to the interaction.

-To make this point explicit, the figure also indicates three representative qubit frequencies, $\omega_q = 0.1\,\omega_{\mathrm{TL}}$, $\omega_q = \omega_{\mathrm{TL}}$, and $\omega_q = 10\,\omega_{\mathrm{TL}}$.
-These markers show that the same physical TL can be experienced in qualitatively different ways depending on the location of $\omega_q$.
-When $\omega_q \gg \omega_{\mathrm{TL}}$, the qubit samples many closely spaced modes and the line is well approximated as a continuum.
+To make this point explicit in the bottom plot, we also indicate three representative qubit frequencies with different markers: $\omega_q = 0.1\,\omega_{\mathrm{TL}}$, $\omega_q = \omega_{\mathrm{TL}}$, and $\omega_q = 10\,\omega_{\mathrm{TL}}$.
+The markers show that the same physical TL can be experienced in qualitatively different ways depending on the location of $\omega_q$.
+When $\omega_q \gg \omega_{\mathrm{TL}}$, the qubit samples many closely spaced modes, and the line is well approximated as a continuum.
 By contrast, when $\omega_q \lesssim \omega_{\mathrm{TL}}$, the qubit probes the low frequency edge of the TL spectrum, where the discrete nature of the line remains essential.
-Thus, even in panel (c), where $\omega_{\mathrm{TL}} \ll \omega_g$ and the modes appear dense on the scale of the coupling envelope, a qubit tuned near the spectral edge still experiences the TL as a sparse few-mode system rather than as a continuum.
+Thus, even when $\omega_{\mathrm{TL}} \ll \omega_g$, where the modes appear dense on the scale of the coupling envelope, a qubit tuned near the spectral edge still experiences the TL as a sparse few-mode system rather than as a continuum.